-The Board met seven times during 2020.
+The Board met seven times during 2021.
 Each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which they served held during the portion of the last fiscal year for which they were a director or committee member.
-In addition, in 2020, our non-employee directors met four times in regularly scheduled executive sessions at which only non-employee directors were present.
-Mr. Renaud served as chair for Board meetings and presided over the executive sessions while he was a member of the Board.
-Prior to Mr. Renaud joining the Board, Dr. Gallagher served as our lead independent director and presided over the executive sessions.
+In addition, in 2021, our non-employee directors met four times in regularly scheduled executive sessions at which only non-employee directors were present.
+Mr. Renaud served as chair for Board meetings and presided over the executive sessions.